Tulip-0333/docs/en-GB/deltaapi/websocket.md

 C: {"type": "pong", "data": {"reply": true}}
 S: {"type": "pong_ack", "data": {"last_ping_time": 1567608532}}
 ```
-`last_ping_time` will contain the UNIX timestamp of when the server received your most recent valid message.
+`last_ping_time` will contain the UNIX timestamp of when the server received your most recent valid message (which should be the 'pong' message itself).

 Finally, you can also ping the server to make sure it is alive
 ```
-C: {"type": "ping", "data": {}}
+C: {"type": "ping"}
 S: {"type": "pong", "data": {}}
 ```